krasimir/demoit/README.md

 There are only two key combination - `Ctrl + S` and `Cmd + S` which is basically triggering a new run of your current file.

+## Editing filenames and deleting files

+Right mouse click on the file's tab.

 ## Troubleshooting

 ### Error `URL scheme must be "http" or "https" for CORS request.`